 Provider Network Status Responsibility to Get Precertification Comments Participating Providers Provider The provider must get precertification when required.

-Non- Participating Providers Member Member must get precertification when required.
+Provider Network Status Responsibility to Get Precertification Comments Non- Participating Providers Member Member must get precertification when required.
 (Call Member Services.) • Member may be financially responsible for charges or costs related to the service and/or setting in whole or in part if the service and/or setting is found to not be medically necessary .

-Provider Network S status Responsibility to Get Precertification Comments Blue Provider Card Member (Except for Inpatient Admissions) Member must get precertification when required.
+Blue Card Provider Member (Except for Inpatient Admissions) • Member must get precertification when required.
 (Call Member Services.) • Member may be financially responsible for charges or costs related to the service and/or setting in whole or in part if the service and or setting is found to not be medically necessary .
 Blue Card Providers must obtain precertification for all Inpatient Admissions.
 NOTE: For an emergency admission, precertification is not required.
-However, you, your authorized representative or physician must notify the claims administrator within 24 hours of the admission or as soon as possible within a reasonable period
+However, you, your authorized representative or physician must notify the claims administrator within 24 hours of the admission or as soon as possible within a reasonable period of time.